A Winter Wander in the Western Weald (38589)

 Denne Park: Originally built in 1605, but accurately rebuilt in 1870.
 Situated in a deer park and on a hill overlooking the town.

 Sedgwick Park: Late Victorian mock-Tudor by Harold Peto, but quite picturesque.
 The formal Italianate gardens, laid out by George Peto, are noteworthy but only open in the summer.
-We'll see them at a slight distance.
 All that remains of 13th-Century Sedgwick Castle is a wooded mound and some rubble.

 Nuthurst: Mostly a terrace of 17th century farmworkers' cottages, some brick, some half-timbered.
 The church of St Andrew is medieval but heavy-handedly restored.